panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 > What is `this` where the arrow function is `defined`?

-This mindset is correct when dealing with `this` and will save you from headache.
+This mindset is correct when dealing with `this` and will save you from the headache.

-*If you have an interesting example of context pitfall or just experience difficulties with a case, write a comment bellow and let's discuss!*
+*If you have an interesting example of context pitfall or just experience difficulties with a case, write a comment below and let's discuss!*